firefoxfoxthrot/developer-web-site/_pages/quickconnect.md

 ## Why is Quick Connect Important?

-Quick Connect allows for the connection of networked transaction coordinators with seed vaults and cosigners.
+Quick Connect allows for the connection of networked transaction coordinators with seed vaults and cosigners (currently only for Bitcoin).
 By using an interoperable specification, it allows for this connection to occur among products created by different manufacturers, creating a modular [architecture](/architecture/) that empowers user agency and independence.

 In addition, user privacy is improved through the use of Tor, decreasing the possibility of attacks on a user's digital assets.